- Construction & Infrastructure

 - Pulp & Paper

-Unstable soil and loose sediment are serious challenges during tunneling operations.
-The ground must be safely stabilized so it will not collapse during excavation and the following construction work.
+Unstable soil and loose sediment are serious challenges during tunnelling operations.
+The ground must be safely stabilised so it will not collapse during excavation and subsequent construction work.
 One way of achieving this is by freezing critical ground areas with liquid nitrogen (LIN).

 Lances are inserted into the ground and flushed with liquid nitrogen.
-The frozen areas around the lances increase the static load-bearing capacity and the impermeability of the ground and allow a tunnel boring machine (TBM) to safely excavate the tunnel.
-Despite, lances in the path of the TBM can cause serious problems upon collision: Emergency stops, costly and time-consuming repair work and subsequent project delays.
+The frozen areas around the lances increase the static load-bearing capacity and the impermeability of the ground.
+This allows tunnelling and boring work to continue safely.

 We innovate for you

-Linde has understood the challenge and developed a removable freezing lance for tunneling and pipe jacking applications.
-These innovative lances are simply disconnected from the LIN supply and quickly defrosted before the TBM arrives.
-Only a very small area around the lances is defrosted for easy pull-out from the ground by crane.
-The frozen ground is not effected and remains completely frozen allowing the tunneling work to progress safely.
+Our innovative lance portfolio also includes a removable freezing lance for tunnelling and pipe jacking applications.
+This was designed to overcome the problems that can arise as tunnel boring machines (TBMs) approach lances.
+Accidental collisions can result in emergency stops, costly and time-consuming repair work and subsequent project delays.
+Our removable lances overcome this challenge.
+They are simply disconnected from the LIN supply and quickly defrosted before the TBM arrives.
+Only a very small area around the lances is defrosted so they can be easily pulled out from the ground by crane.
+The frozen ground is not affected and remains completely frozen, allowing tunneling work to progress safely.

-- Benefit of Linde’s in-depth knowledge and experience in ground-freezing applications
+- Access to our in-depth knowledge and experience in ground-freezing applications

 - Assistance in positioning the lances for most effective freezing performance